jackreimers/Injact/README.md

 ```

 ### Delayed
+Used to set the bound object to be created only when it is first requested.
+- Used in conjunction with `AsSingleton`.
 - When a binding is set to `Delayed` an instance of it will not be created until it is first requested.
-- This is default and calling `Delayed` is redundant, but can help with readability.
+- This is default and calling it is redundant, but can help with readability.

 ```csharp
 public override void InstallBindings()
 {